talhaeser-7/Counter-and-btc/README.md

 # Counter And Bitcoin Poject

-Counter And Bitcoin Poject does mainly two things, firstly create a counter that counts down from 10 hours in which has hour, minute and second components in which the user can increment or decrement any of those components by using +/- icons on the dashboard as much as necessary, secondly grab Bitcoin prices and also asynchronously refresh the prices in realtime, displays results in a simple web interface.
+Counter And Bitcoin Project does mainly two things, firstly create a counter that counts down from 10 hours in which has hour, minute and second components in which the user can increment or decrement any of those components by using +/- icons on the dashboard as much as necessary, secondly grab Bitcoin prices and also asynchronously refresh the prices in realtime, displays results in a simple web interface.